 Micro-Loans for Entrepreneurs

-Baylake Bank is an integral partner in this program as the originator and administrator of all COIN loans.
+Nicolet National Bank is an integral partner in this program as the originator and administrator of all COIN loans.
 However, it is the financial backing of the Door County Community Foundation, Inc. which makes every COIN loan possible.
+The Community Foundation invested an additional $250,000 of business capital in the COIN program.

 COIN is a component fund of the Door County Community Foundation, Inc., a 501(c)(3) public charity, your contribution is deductible to the fullest extent as allowed by law.